MoonHack2023/Synth_Starter/README.md

 - **Knobs**:

-  We created the **Knob** class to enhance code efficiency by encapsulating knob-related data and behavior into a single, reusable object.
+  We created the Knobs class to enhance code efficiency by encapsulating knob-related data and behavior into a single, reusable object.
 The class has private and public members, including the knob ID, previous knob state, and rotation value.
 It provides constructors for initializing a knob with or without a starting rotation value, a method to print the current rotation, and a decodeKnob method for processing the current knob state.

 - **Waves**: